-I am hoping to move into my new home in Falconwood next Friday.
-My conveyancer now wants me to supply her with evidence of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the bank.
-What does the insurance need to cover?
+Due to complete my purchase in Falconwood next Monday.
+My lawyer now wants me to supply her with evidence of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the lender.
+What risks does the lender expect the insurance to cover?

-All property lawyers on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s Part 2 instructions.
-These requirements are not unique to conveyancing in Falconwood.
+All property lawyers on acting for banks would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
+There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook requirements.
+These requirements are not limited to conveyancing in Falconwood.

 My Solicitor in Falconwood is not listed on the National Westminster Bank Conveyancing Panel.
 Is it possible for me to use my family solicitor notwithstanding that they are not on the National Westminster Bank panel?

 The limited options available to you here include:

 - Complete the purchase with your preferred Falconwood lawyers but National Westminster Bank will need to use a conveyancer on their list of acceptable firms.
 This will inevitably rack up the overall conveyancing charges as well as cause frustration.